Tips: How to photograph the aurora borealis

 The atmospheric gas determines the color at altitude (mainly atomic oxygen and nitrogen), its electrical state, and the energy of the particle that hits the gas.
 The colors of the aurora are made up of red, blue, and green light emissions.
 Other colors may be seen as a mixture or blending of the three.

 When evaluating an aurora picture on my camera’s LCD, I’m often shocked by the colors I see that are not visible to my naked eye.
-The camera captures a much more vibrant color if you can see even the faintest bit of color with the human eye.
-I’ve learned to shoot test shots often; even if the aurora is not particularly active or colorful to your eyes, you may be surprised by what you find in the final image.
+The camera captures a much more vibrant color when you can only see the faintest bit of color with the human eye.
+I’ve learned to shoot test shots often; you may be surprised by the colors your camera captures.

 How to photograph the northern lights